How to Prevent a Lien and How to Get a Lien Removed

 Once the IRS has placed a lien against your property or asset, there are only two practical ways to have it removed: withdraw or release.
 “Withdraw” means it is removed by the IRS as if the lien was never filed.
 A release simply means the debt has been satisfied and you no longer have an encumbrance against your property.

-In order to remove an IRS lien, you must either prove that the tax debt was in error or pay the tax debt in full.
+In order to remove a tax lien, you must either prove that the tax debt was in error or pay the tax debt in full.
 You may be able to wait out the statutory limitation of ten years, after which the IRS may no longer be able to collect on the debt and will have to remove the lien.
 Other options include an “Offer in Compromise,” the IRS “Fresh Start” program, or paying down the outstanding debt below $25,000, which opens other options under IRS repayment programs and taxpayer initiatives.

 Contact Experienced Tax Attorneys Who Can Help Prevent or Remove an IRS Lien

 The best strategy is to work with experienced tax lawyers who can help to prevent the filing of an IRS lien in the first place.
-If you are already saddled with an IRS lien, we will work with you to develop a strategy to have it withdrawn or released.
+If you are already saddled with a tax lien, we will work with you to develop a strategy to have it withdrawn or released.
 If you are facing issues with the IRS relating to collections, liens, levies, or garnishment, we invite you to contact us or call for a free and substantive consultation at 866-631-3470.

 Issues with the IRS cannot be ignored, and there are several options for resolving IRS collection issues and moving forward with life.